tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how_to_create_reusable_ansible_components.md

     - bio_perl
 ```

-The content of the playbook now really reflects the original intent (to install
+The content of the playbook now really reflects the original intent: to install
-``Bio::Perl``).
+``Bio::Perl``.

 ## Summary

 Ansible has the concept of "roles" that can be used to create reusable
 components.
 To create a role one simply needs to adhere to Ansible's
 conventions of naming files and structuring directories.
-In their most basic
+In its most basic
 form a role takes the form of tasks within a file named
 ``roles/name_of_role/tasks/main.yml``.